KevinZhouRafael/Shrimp/README.md

 ###Carthage

-If you're using Carthage you can add a dependency on ObjectMapper by adding it to your Cartfile:
+If you're using Carthage you can add a dependency on Shrimp by adding it to your Cartfile:

 ```ruby
 github "KevinChouRafael/Shrimp"